unnus/unnus/content/medical/pharma-branding-create-a-market-leading-company-2020.md

 ***

-In this article, we’ll discuss fatal but easy-to-turn-a-blind-to issues in the pharmaceutical industry and how branding can solve these problems.
+In this article, we’ll discuss fatal but easy-to-ignore issues in the pharmaceutical industry and how branding can solve these problems.

 By the end of this article, you’ll have a clear understanding of